 - Pace, D., & Middendorf, J. (Eds.).
 (2004).
 Decoding the Disciplines: Helping Students Learn Disciplinary Ways of Thinking: New Directions for Teaching and Learning Vo.
 98. 2004.
 Jossey-Bass.
 [This is a set of articles about the importance of (sometimes repeatedly) providing explicit access to the fundamentals (which become implicit for practitioners) involved in entering and working at learning in a discipline, treating disciplines including history, psychology, astronomy, and biology, for example.
 An overview website is here: http://decodingthedisciplines.org/index.html

 - The Answer Sheet - Willingham: Reading Is Not a Skill--And Why This Is a Problem for the Draft National Standards.
 (2009).
 Retrieved December 21, 2012, from http://voices.washingtonpost.com/answer-sheet/daniel-willingham/willingham-reading-is-not-a-sk.html

 - Teaching Content Is Teaching Reading.
 (2009).
 Daniel Willingham.
 Retrieved from https://www.youtube.com/watch?v=RiP-ijdxqEc&feature=youtube_gdata_player

-- And these linked videos are from our own campus, directed to students themselves, and usable in classes, Hillary Kaplowitz (Academic Technology), Lynn Lampert (Oviatt), and Mira Pak (Secondary Ed) (CSUN) http://www.youtube.com/watch?v=Ba5UaDNrbmw
+- A set of videos from our own campus, directed to students themselves, and usable in classes, Hillary Kaplowitz (Academic Technology), Lynn Lampert (Oviatt), and Mira Pak (Secondary Ed) (CSUN) https://www.youtube.com/watch?v=Ba5UaDNrbmw

-WRAD has a website, as well--always under construction:
+WRAD (Writing and Reading Across Disciplines) has a website, as well--always under construction.